QI Program's Function/Process

 Members speaking a language other than English have access to the AT&T language line whenever they need to interact with Horizon, and they can look for a provider speaking their language in the provider directory.
 Horizon also has a bilingual website dedicated to Spanish speaking members.

-All members have translation services and materials available in Spanish, which is the predominant non-English language among Horizon’s members.
+All members have translation services and materials available in Spanish, which is the predominant non-English language among Horizon's members.
 Documents can be requested in other languages upon request.
+Teletypewriter (TTY) services are also available for individuals with hearing impairments.

 Complex Health Needs